- LAB Fit

 CurveExpert Professional differentiates itself by automatically rendering your equations into a graphical format, and also provides an extremely powerful interface for writing custom models in Python.
 With these advanced user models, arbitrarily complex models can be expressed.

 Clearly, DataFit has the greatest number of built-in models.
 The reason for this, however, is that DataFit does not provide automatic initial guesses for any of its models.
-This causes models to fail to calculate that normally would in CurveExpert (Basic and Pro), or forces you as the user to always come up with initial guesses for the built in models.
+This causes models to fail to calculate that normally would in CurveExpert Pro, or forces you as the user to always come up with initial guesses for the built in models.

-The philosophy of CurveExpert (Basic and Pro) is to provide families of models that cover the common data shapes (S-shaped, steadily rising/falling, etc.).
+The philosophy of CurveExpert Pro is to provide families of models that cover the common data shapes (S-shaped, steadily rising/falling, etc.).
 High quality automatic initial guesses are always provided for the built-in models, to maximize their effectiveness.
 Past these shapes, you are free to customize a model that fits your needs.
-In the opinion of the author of both CurveExpert packages, it is not useful to the user to provide endless permutations of the same model in order to increase the model count.
+It is not useful to the user to provide endless permutations of the same model in order to increase the model count.

 The usability metric is highly subjective.
 This measure takes into account the ease with which data may be imported from external sources into the software, created from scratch by the user, and how difficult it is to create and use results from the software.